-#WonderWoman has had many villains over the years, but she's not really known for having a nemesis.
-While Superman has Lex Luthor and Batman has the Joker, Wonder Woman has had to make do with a shifting rogue's gallery, although villains such as Cheetah often recur in Diana's stories.
-The closest Wonder Woman has to an arch-enemy is Ares — the Olympian God of War is Diana's polar opposite, relishing in conflict and drawing his power from human strife.
+#WonderWoman has had many foes over the years, but she's not really known for having a nemesis.
+While Superman has Lex Luthor and Batman has the Joker, Wonder Woman has had to make do with a shifting rogues gallery.
+The closest Diana has to an arch-enemy is Ares — the Olympian God of War is her polar opposite, relishing in conflict and drawing his power from human strife.

 While Diana fights for justice and truth, Ares just fights to fight, and in the New 52 the two had an incredibly complex relationship, culminating in Diana taking up Ares' mantle as the God of War.
 So what does this mean for the 2017 movie?

 The events leading up to WWI are fascinating because it's something of a domino effect, with rising tensions in multiple countries leading to civil unrest, as governments made alliances and started facing off against each other.
 It all came to a head with the assassination of Franz Ferdinand, which catalyzed the ensuing conflict.

 And if Wonder Woman draws from the New 52 version of Ares and Diana's story, it's possible that the two already have shared history, with Ares helping to train Diana in the art of war.
-If this is the case, then we could see Diana becoming the God of War in the DCEU as well as in the comics.
+If this is the case, then we could see Diana becoming the God of War in the #DCEU as well as in the comics.
 So perhaps this is why Diana is so jaded in Batman v Superman: the more she started listening to Ares' rhetoric about war, and adopting his role as a god, the less hope she had for humanity.